This text is replaced by the Flash movie.

 Next Screen

-- Go back to the A: prompt and type in, format c: this will format Drive C, when done reboot.
+• Go back to the A:\> and type in, format c: this will format Drive C, when done reboot.

-- This is in your Windows Manual so be sure to refer to that for the complete steps and check the other links
+• This is in your Windows Manual so be sure to refer to that for the complete steps and check the other links displayed also.

 Here are a couple of useful fdisk commands:

-If you are going to do this, read your Computer Manual and Windows Manual first, look up and find more information about doing this.
-Do NOT follow these instruction only, they are for informational purposes only and are not intended to be a guide for Reformatting and Installing.
+DISCLAIMER : if you are going to do this, read your Computer Manual and Windows Manual first, look up and find more information about doing this.
+Do not follow these instruction only, they are for informational purposes only and are not intended to be a guide for Reformatting and Installing.
 You can lose all the data on your Harddrive by doing this, so be 100% certain, that you have all the information you need about your particular System and feel confident about doing this.